JordyvdNeut-Jool/CypressTestRunner/README.md

 # Cypress Recorder Extension

-This node server is needed for the Chrome extension [Cypress recorder](https://github.com/JordyvdNeut-Jool/Cypress-Recorder)
+This repository is a node server that will automates to open the test runner.
+This node server is used for the Chrome extension [Cypress recorder](https://github.com/JordyvdNeut-Jool/Cypress-Recorder).

 ## Getting Started With The Cypress Recorder